California SB9 local guide

 Is SB9 better than an ADU in Los Angeles?

 Not always.
 ADUs may be simpler for rental income or family housing on the same parcel.
-SB9 may be stronger when the owner wants a separate legal parcel, resale flexibility, or long-term equity strategy.
+SB9 may be stronger when the owner wants a separate legal parcel, resale flexibility, or a different long-term equity strategy.
 The better path depends on the property.

 Can hillside or fire-zone properties use SB9?